Title: The Paris Secret

 Lillian instructs Flora and Angus to visit the property and provide them with an inventory of their findings.
-Expecting the premises to be empty based on the circumstances related to its discovery, they instead uncover hundreds of paintings as well as additional art pieces within the apartment which vary from sketches by Picasso, Dali, Faucheux and a masterpiece by Renoir.
-With the collection being more extensive than expected, it takes Flora days to even complete the basic inventory before presenting their findings back to Lillian and Jacques.
+Expecting the premises to be empty based on the circumstances related to its discovery, they instead uncover a huge secret which may ruin the family’s reputation within the art world.

 “Flora felt her breath quicken.
 She looked around the room.
 Even apart from the pieces littering the table, there must be another five dozen paintings stacked in piles against the walls.
 The sheer volume of art and artefacts was staggering.
 There was far more, surely, than could ever have been hung on the walls here; the apartment was not grand or built on the lofty scale of the Haussmann town houses.
 What were they all doing here?”

 Paris holds a special place in my heart so I wasn’t at all surprised that I’d come to love this story full of history, art, romance and mystery in the city of love.